xubingyue/avocadodb/DEPRECATED.md

 Deprecated Features
 -------------------

-This file lists all features that have been deprecated in ArangoDB or are known to become deprecated in a future version of ArangoDB.
+This file lists all features that have been deprecated in AvocadoDB or are known to become deprecated in a future version of AvocadoDB.
-Deprecated features will likely be removed in upcoming versions of ArangoDB and shouldn't be used if possible.
+Deprecated features will likely be removed in upcoming versions of AvocadoDB and shouldn't be used if possible.

 ## 2.5